Priskilla5/RADIOLOGY-REPORT-GENERATOR-USING-DEEP-LEARNING-AND-EXPLAINABLE-AI-IN-INDIAN-LANGUAGES/README.md

 - ✅ Explainable AI (XAI) integration for interpretability of decisions
 - ✅ Frontend built with React and Tailwind CSS
 - ✅ Backend with Python (FastAPI or Flask)
-- ✅ Pre-trained models (CNN, LSTM, Vision Transformers)
+- ✅ Pre-trained models (CNN, EfficientNet, ResNet)
 - ✅ Seamless file upload and PDF report generation

 ## 📁 Project Structure